 It’s important to speak with an attorney if you share the slightest bit of blame for your own injuries.
 Others involved in your accident will be very aggressive in trying to shift as much of the blame to you as possible.
 Your attorney can protect your rights and help to prevent these tactics from being successful.
 The less fault you share, the more money you’ll be able to get.

 Have you been injured in a San Diego traffic accident?
-Contact our personal injury lawyers to find out how we can help you fight for the money you deserve.
+Contact our San Diego personal injury lawyers so that we can help you fight for the money you deserve.
 Your first consultation is free, so call for help today.